MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

 If the customer decides to buy, you post the sales invoice to create the related quantity and value entries.
 When you post the sales invoice, you can also email the document as a PDF attachment.
 You can have the email body prefilled with a summary of the invoice and payment information, such as a link to PayPal.
 For more information, see [Send Documents by Email](ui-how-send-documents-email.md).

-In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
-In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
+In business environments where the customer pays some time after delivery, according to the payment term, a posted sales invoice remains open (unpaid) until the Accounts Receivable department verifies that payment is received and applies the payment to the posted sales invoice.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

-In business environments where the customer pays immediately, for example by cash, PayPal, or credit card, you can select the relevant method in the **Payment Method Code** field on the sales invoice.
+In business environments where the customer pays immediately, for example by PayPal or cash, payment is recorded immediately when you post the sales invoice, that is, the posted sales invoice is closed as fully applied.
+You select the relevant method in the **Payment Method Code** field on the sales order.
 See under step 8.
-Payment is then recorded immediately when you post the invoice.
-For payment services, you must also fill in the **Payment Service** field.
+For electronic payments, such as PayPal, you must also fill in the **Payment Service** field.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).

-You can even create directly paid invoices for non-registered customers by first setting up a "cash customer" card, which you point to on the sales invoice.
+You can even create directly-paid invoices for non-registered customers by first setting up a "cash customer" card, which you point to on the sales invoice.
 For more information, see [Set Up Cash Customers](finance-how-to-set-up-cash-customers.md).

 You can easily correct or cancel a posted sales invoice before it is paid.
 For example, this is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 For more information, see [Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).
 If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
 For more information, see [Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).